 Raw token prices don't tell the full story.
 Here's what real production workloads cost on each Claude model:

-| Monthly Volume | Opus 4 | Sonnet 4 | Haiku 3.5 | |----------------|--------|----------|-----------| | 1M tokens/day (500K in + 500K out) | $1,350/mo | $270/mo | $22.50/mo | | 5M tokens/day (2.5M in + 2.5M out) | $6,750/mo | $1,350/mo | $112.50/mo | | 10M tokens/day (5M in + 5M out) | $13,500/mo | $2,700/mo | $225/mo |
+| Monthly Volume | Opus 4.6 | Sonnet 4.6 | Haiku 3.5 | |----------------|----------|------------|-----------| | 1M tokens/day (500K in + 500K out) | $1,350/mo | $270/mo | $22.50/mo | | 5M tokens/day (2.5M in + 2.5M out) | $6,750/mo | $1,350/mo | $112.50/mo | | 10M tokens/day (5M in + 5M out) | $13,500/mo | $2,700/mo | $225/mo | | 10M tokens/day (with Batch API) | $6,750/mo | $1,350/mo | $112.50/mo |

-At these rates, a mid-size team running 5M tokens/day on Opus pays $6,750/month โ€” roughly $81,000/year.
+At these rates, a mid-size team running 5M tokens/day on Opus pays $6,750/month — roughly $81,000/year.
 That's why choosing the right Claude model for each request matters enormously.
+Using the Batch API can halve these costs for non-real-time workloads, and prompt caching further reduces input costs by up to 50%.
 For a deep dive into Opus costs specifically, see our Claude Opus API pricing guide.

 Timeline of Anthropic API Pricing Changes in 2026